 TELSTRA IS THE LOCAL CHAMPION IN SYDNEY, OPTUS AND VODAFONE ALSO STRONG.

-In Sydney, Telstra takes the lead and Optus follows at a close distance of just seven points.
+In Sydney, Telstra takes the lead and Optus follows at a close distance.
 As in the nationwide results, Vodafone ranks third.
 But as it is typical for the larger Australian cities, its gap to its two stronger competitors is much closer than in the overall benchmark results.

 IN MELBOURNE AND CANBERRA, OPTUS TAKES THE LEAD AHEAD OF TELSTRA.
 VODAFONE FOLLOWS AT A WIDER GAP.